List of locations and entities by greenhouse gas emissions: Carbon dioxide

-Ranked 10 most countries
+Countries

 During June of 2023, with 12,705 million tonnes CO_{2} equivalent produced, China is the largest emitter; United States is second with 6,001, India 3,394, EU (which is 27 countries) 3,383, Russia 2,476, Japan 1,166, Brazil 1,057, Indonesia 1,002, Iran 893, and Canada 736.

-Scope 1+3 emissions, cumulative of the years 1988 - 2015, from oil and gas extraction
+Scope 1+3 emissions, cumulative of the years 1988 - 2015, from fossil fuel extraction

 This section uses data from a climate accountability report of Heede of the Carbon Accountability Institute, and van Der Vlugt and Griffin of the Carbon Disclosure Project.
 While data of emissions "Direct operational" and indirectly caused from the companies surveyed were indicated by the CDP, requests for data which were ignored by companies and emissions resulting from the use of products originating with companies were included as estimates by the researchers.
-The data used by the CDP scientists is a composite of quantities of emissions as described via the GHG Protocol Corporate Standard (GHGPCS): Scope 1 and Scope 3 emissions (not including Scope 2) - these three being all the possible Scope-emission types.
-1 is direct emissions sources from a companies owned or possessed resources, 3 is indirect sources subsequential from production activities; these are divided by GHGPCS into types: upstream and downstream, and 15 categories.
+The data used by the CDP scientists is a composite of quantities of emissions as described via the GHG Protocol Corporate Standard (GHG): Scope 1 and Scope 3 emissions (not including Scope 2) - these three being all the possible Scope-emission types.
+1 is direct emissions sources from a companies owned or possessed resources, 3 is indirect sources subsequential from production activities; these are divided by GHG Protocol Corporate Standard into types: upstream and downstream, and 15 categories.
 Scope 3 emissions are thought to be approximately 90% of the total from any company and result from the combustion of coal, and, or, oil, and, or, gas during the conversion of these into energy i.e. as fuel; which is categorized as a downstream.
 The relevant tables below have a ranking of 20 industrial greenhouse gas emitters from 1988 to 2015 from the Carbon Majors Database (CDP) report, a 10 July 2017 dataset of GtCO2e.